Reliable Testing for Defects and Measurement

 Ultrasonic testing, also known as UT testing or ultrasonic non destructive testing, is used to locate internal and external product defects and measure wall thickness discontinuities in tubing, pipe and other materials without causing damage during inspection.
 Laboratory Testing Inc. provides both contact and immersion ultrasonic testing methods with the ability to inspect products and materials in all shapes and sizes.

-- NDT Level II and Level III inspectors, an NDT MIL-STD-2132 Examiner for both contact and immersion ultrasonic testing and a P&W SIM Level 3 are on staff.
+- NDT MIL-STD-2132 Examiner for both contact and immersion ultrasonic testing and a Pratt & Whitney SIM Level 3 are on staff